steffenmueller4/steffenmueller4.github.io/_posts/2024-04-12-syncthing-on-k3s.md

 Rook, as a distributed storage, allows us to provide a Kubernetes Persistent Volume Claim (PVC) and Persistent Volume (PV) (see: [this section](#persistent-volume-claim)).
 The PV is mounted in the Syncthing deployment to store Syncthing's configuration and the synchronized data (see: [this section](#stateful-set--syncthing-pod)).

-The Syncthing deployment provides, as already mentioned, ports for syncing data—the Syncthing protoocol—at TCP/22000, UDP/22000, and UDP/21027.
+The Syncthing deployment provides, as already mentioned, ports for syncing data—the Syncthing protocol—at TCP/22000, UDP/22000, and UDP/21027.
 Additionally, there is the Syncthing Dashboard on port TCP/8384 (see: [this section](#stateful-set--syncthing-pod)).
 Those ports are exposed by the deployment and exposed via Kubernetes Services (`ClusterIP`) in the k3s cluster (see: [this section](#services--clusterip)).